-Learning & Teaching ModesThis course relies on lectures as the primary delivery mechanism for the material.
-Four written assignments will help students to gauge their progress and understanding of the course.
+Learning & Teaching ModesThis course relies on lectures and exercises as the primary learning mechanism for the material.
+A sequence of homework, written, and/or online assignments provides assessment opportunities for students to gauge their progress and understanding.

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must encourage and reinforce learning.

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 Component Weighting Objective assessed Assignments 30% all Exam 70% all

 Assessment Related RequirementsAn aggregate score of 50% or more is required to pass the course.